rauffatali/prog-exam/README.md

 - Use any text editor (VS Code, Notepad, etc.)
 - Do NOT close the terminal window
 - Use 'debug' command to see detailed test errors
+- Type 'status' to see all your questions and scores
 - Raise your hand if you need help ═══════════════════════════════════════════════════
 ```